 Taking out the evening’s highest honour was Ink for Hair’s Wendy Gunn, who’s pastel hued blunt bob secured her the title of National Colour Trophy Winner for 2018.
 “Being a part of this year’s L’Oréal Colour Trophy Awards has been the most incredible experience of my career,” mused Wendy; “Not only has it raised my profile in the industry, but it has also opened the door to so many opportunities.”

 “It’s been an unrivalled experience, and to win means the adventure just continues, with the chance to travel and work with some of the best hair colourists from around the world.”
-Wendy will join her international Colour Trophy Counterparts at the International Awards leg in Paris, to be held later this year.
-Look out for our shoot with Wendy in an upcoming issue of The Journal Mag.
+Wendy will join her international Colour Trophy Counterparts at the International Awards leg in Paris, to be held early 2019.
+Look out for our shoot with Wendy in Issue 3 of The Journal Mag.

 Winner: Wendy Gunn, Ink for Hair